spolezhaev/SpeakerCount/README.md

 All of my investigation is in CountNet.ipynb Jupyter notebook (code is not prettified)

-Total accuracy is about 72 percent.
+Total accuracy is about 0.72.
 Confusion matrix:
 ![img](img.png)